huggingface/transformers/docs/source/en/custom_tools.md

 ### Customizing the tool descriptions

 As we've seen before the agent has access to each of the tools' names and descriptions.
-The base tools should have very precise names and descriptions, however, you might find that it could help to change the the description or name of a tool for your specific use case.
+The base tools should have very precise names and descriptions, however, you might find that it could help to change the description or name of a tool for your specific use case.
 This might become especially important when you've added multiple tools that are very similar or if you want to use your agent only for a certain domain, *e.g.* image generation and transformations.